Disaster Response Services Training Minds. Mobilizing Technology. Saving Lives. Donate

 Our values

-• Respect: honoring the people and cultures we serve.
+• Respect: honoring the people and cultures we serve

-• Clarity: teaching in plain language, not jargon.
+• Clarity: teaching in plain language, not jargon

-• Care: supporting emotional as well as physical safety.
+• Care: supporting emotional as well as physical safety

 How partners plug in

-• Host a training or series
+• Host a training course or preparedness series

-• Collaborate on youth or media projects
+• Partner on youth, school, or media projects

-• Support equipment, vehicles, or technology
+• Support equipment, vehicles, or technology goals

 • Co-design outreach for specific communities